ruby-rice/rice/README.md

   }
 ~~~

-Here we add a method Test#hello that simply returns the string
+Here we add a method `%Test#hello` that simply returns the string
 "Hello, World".
 The method takes self as an implicit parameter, but
 isn't used, so we comment it out to prevent a compiler warning.

-We could also add an #initialize method to our class:
+We could also add an `#initialize` method to our class:

 ~~~{.cpp}
   #include "rice/Class.hpp"